n8ta/jawk/README.md

 6. Do we actually need numeric strings???
 (Yes there are now commented tests for them)
 7. The columns runtime needs to be much faster and lazier.
 7. Make this compile on Windows!
-8. Divide by 0 needs to print an error (tests for this will probably need to be bespoke)
+8. Divide by 0 needs to print an error

 ## License
-GNU Libjit is GPLv2.
+GNU Libjit is GPLv2. (./gnu-libjit-sys/LICENSE)
+Mawk is GPLv2 (./mawk-regex-sys/LICENSE)
-This project is MIT licensed.
+This project is GPLv2.

 ## Running the tests